dvdjrnx/dvdjrnx.github.io/README.md

 - Building features for **Shopify** as one of their software engineers
 - Creating prototypes for my own passion project, **The Altered**.

 In light of this, I've not done much that reflects my current skillset within the public sphere.
-It's my hope this site will help to change that, presenting new, public projects that demonstrate my expertise and learnings in development and user experience with time.
+It's my hope this site will help to change that, presenting new, public projects that accurately demonstrate my expertise and learnings in development and user experience with time.

 I hope you’ll appreciate and enjoy the journey as much as I intend to myself.